mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 I don't pay bonuses or tips.
 I want your compensation to be transparent, so you don't have to wonder about undefined pay left to my discretion.

-I pay via PayPal, Payoneer, ACH transfer, or (in the US) a mailed check, depending on your preference.
+I pay via PayPal, Payoneer, ACH transfer (US only), or a mailed check (US only), depending on your preference.

 ## Post-contract work